Genbox/FastData/README.md

 * C++: `FastData cplusplus <input-file>`
 * Rust: `FastData rust <input-file>`

 Each output language has different settings.
-Type `FastData <lang> --help` to see the options.
+Run `FastData <lang> --help` to see the options.

 ### Data structures